 - Testable.
 Each batch of work can be tested, monitored, and verified as working in the way users expect.

 When features are of an appropriate size, you can split the development of the feature into even smaller batches.
 This process can be difficult and requires experience to develop.
 Ideally, your developers should be checking multiple small releasable changes into trunk at least once per day.

 The key is to start development at the service or API layer, not at the UI layer.
 In this way, you can make additions to the API that won't initially be available to users of the app, and check those changes into trunk.
 You can launch these changes to production without making them visible to users.
 This approach, called dark launching, allows developers to check in code for small batches that have been completed, but for features that are not yet fully complete.
 You can then run automated tests against these changes to prove that they behave in the expected way.
-This way, teams are still working quickly and developing off of master and not long-lived feature branches.
+This way, teams are still working quickly and developing off of trunk and not long-lived feature branches.

 You can also dark launch changes by using a feature toggle, which is a conditional statement based on configuration settings.
 For example, you can make UI elements visible or invisible, or you can enable or disable service logic.
 Feature-toggle configuration might be read either at deploy time or runtime.
 You can use these configuration settings to switch the behavior of new code further down the stack.
 You can also use similar technique known as branch by abstraction to make larger-scale changes to the system while continuing to develop and release off-trunk without the use of long-lived feature branches.

 In this approach, batches of work aren't complete until they're deployed to production and the feedback process has begun to validate the changes.
 Feedback comes from many sources and in many forms, including users, system monitoring, quality assurance, and automated tests.
 Your goal is to optimize for speed so that you reduce the cycle time to get changes into the hands of users.
 This way, you can validate your hypothesis as quickly as possible.

 When you break down work into small batches, you encounter two pitfalls: